 Denmark is a decidedly white-collar town, with fully 87.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Denmark is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Denmark who work in office and administrative support (34.41%), healthcare (11.76%), and teaching (11.18%).

-As is often the case in a small town, Denmark doesn't have a public transportation system that people use for their commute.
+Denmark is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Denmark citizens is very high relative to the national average among all cities (21.84%): 38.65% of adults in Denmark have a bachelor's degree or even advanced degree.
+The citizens of Denmark are very well educated compared to the average community in the nation: 38.65% of adults in Denmark have a bachelor's degree or even advanced degree.

 The per capita income in Denmark in 2022 was $43,900, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,600 for a family of four.